 <2> EVOLUTION OF CLASSIFICATION

 Earlier reviews provided a comprehensive summary of the history of leukemia classification (Linet S&F chapter 2006).
-The landmark French-American-British (FAB) classification (Bennett et al, 1976, 1989, 1994, 2013) achieved international consensus on morphologic criteria.
-Subsequent efforts to incorporate developmental and functional aspects of hematopoiesis according to lineage as well as key aspects of pathogenesis and cytogenetic and immunophenotypic characteristics (McKenna, 2000; Bennett, 2000) culminated in the 2001 WHO Classification of Tumors of the Hematopoietic and Lymphoid Tissue (Jaffe et al, 2001).
+The landmark French-American-British (FAB) classification (Bennett et al., 1976, 1989, 1994, 2013) achieved international consensus on morphologic criteria.
+Subsequent efforts to incorporate developmental and functional aspects of hematopoiesis according to lineage as well as key aspects of pathogenesis and cytogenetic and immunophenotypic characteristics (McKenna, 2000; Bennett, 2000) culminated in the 2001 WHO Classification of Tumors of the Hematopoietic and Lymphoid Tissue (Jaffe et al., 2001).
 This classification included genetic data that were more predictive of disease behavior and outcome than morphology and also added new disease categories.
 Cytogenetic alterations have long been identified as hallmarks of many cases of hematopoietic and lymphoid tumors, but the advent of and dramatic technical developments in high-resolution profiling led to notable advances in clarifying the genetic basis of these disorders.
-Certain markers have been identified as clinically meaningful therapeutic targets or as helpful prognostic markers (Inaba et al, 2013; Bochtler et al, 2015).
-With this rapid evolution and emergence of new information, the WHO classification was updated in 2008 (Swerdlow et al, 2008).
+Certain markers have been identified as clinically meaningful therapeutic targets or as helpful prognostic markers (Inaba et al., 2013; Bochtler et al., 2015).
+With this rapid evolution and emergence of new information, the WHO classification was updated in 2008 (Swerdlow et al., 2008).
 The 2008 WHO classification considered lineage-specific disease categories (myeloid, lymphoid, and histiocytic/dendritic cell), distinguished immature neoplasms (e.g., AML, lymphoblastic leukemia/lymphoma) from more mature neoplasms (e.g., MDS, MPN, MDS/MPN), introduced new disease-defining criteria, and identified new disease entities.
 Multidisciplinary experts in international working groups (such as the International Working Group for Myelofibrosis Research and Treatment, the European Group for the Immunologic Classification of Leukemia, and the National Cancer Institute-sponsored Working Group on CLL) continue to meet and provide recommendations to ensure that the classification and updates will be clinically useful.

 The 2001 WHO Classification of Tumors of the Hematopoietic and Lymphoid Tissue categorized the lymphoid neoplasms into 3 broad categories: B-cell neoplasms, T- and NK-cell neoplasms, and Hodgkin lymphoma.
-Within the former 2 categories, the leukemias were classified with the lymphomas due to several of these entities having circulating (blood) and solid (tissue) phases that represent different manifestations of the same disease (e.g., CLL (blood phase) and small lymphocytic lymphoma (tissue phase), lymphoblastic leukemia (blood phase) and lymphoblastic lymphoma (tissue phase)) (Jaffe et al, 2001).
+Within the former 2 categories, the leukemias were classified with the lymphomas due to several of these entities having circulating (blood) and solid (tissue) phases that represent different manifestations of the same disease (e.g., CLL (blood phase) and small lymphocytic lymphoma (tissue phase), lymphoblastic leukemia (blood phase) and lymphoblastic lymphoma (tissue phase)) (Jaffe et al., 2001).
 Therefore, to be consistent with the WHO classification, this “leukemia” review will focus on the characteristics, descriptive epidemiology, and known and suspected risk factors of the myeloid neoplasms occurring in adults.
 Detailed findings from more recent epidemiologic studies of ALL and CLL will be found in Chapter 40 on non-Hodgkin lymphoma, and the epidemiology of myeloid neoplasms of childhood will be found in Chapter 59 on childhood cancers.
 However, because earlier descriptions of leukemia incidence and mortality often focused on all forms of leukemia combined (e.g., AML, CML, ALL, CLL; hereafter designated total leukemia) and most epidemiologic studies prior to the last decade or so considered lymphoid leukemias in conjunction with myeloid leukemias, some material on lymphoid leukemias is included below in the sections on descriptive and analytical epidemiologic studies and in Chapter 40 in this book.